Convicted murderer Jens Söring returns to Germany from US | DW | 17.12.2019

-Convicted German murderer Jens Söring was en route to Frankfurt Tuesday after being deported by US authorities.
+Convicted German murderer Jens Söring arrived in Frankfurt on Tuesday after being deported by US authorities.

 Söring, the son of a former German diplomat, served more than three decades in a US prison for the murder of his then-girlfriend's parents in 1985.